That Dáil Éireann:

 There is a phenomenon known as peak car.
 Other countries have reached peak car and have decoupled economic development and housing development from commuting by car.
 It was interesting that the assistant secretary in the Department of Transport, Tourism and Sport said when the Department did not have an answer to the questions on where we are going and how things will change that we may be at peak car.
 We know we are.
 We know from all the statistics and surveys that Dublin is gridlocked and that Galway, Cork, Limerick and Waterford are even worse.
 We are not responding by building alternatives.
 What we are doing is responding by building even more roads.

 Dublin is the most egregious example.
-Transport Infrastructure Ireland representatives attended a Dáil committee a year ago and had to answer the question as to how it would tackle gridlock in Dublin.
+Transport Infrastructure Ireland, TII, representatives attended an Oireachtas committee a year ago and had to answer the question as to how TII would tackle gridlock in Dublin.
 Their solution was to widen the N7 between Naas and Newbridge and the N11 at Kilmacanogue, in addition to widening the N2, N3, N4 and N6.
 Pretty much every approach road to Dublin is being widened, and they join an M50 that is completely at capacity.
 In the city, within the M50, we are planning to take out the gardens and trees to cater for traffic.